sarahmonster/wanderlist/README.md

 ## Getting started

 Install the plugin by uploading it to your plugins directory (usually `wp-content/plugins`).
-Activate it, and you should be ready to roll!
+Before you start adding places, you'll want to hook up the plugin with an API key.
+It's super-simple.

 ### Getting a Mapbox API key